Khrees2412/gratis-assesment/README.md

 -   A user can view a comment on a post
 -   A user can delete a comment
 -   A user can update the details of a comment

+# Special Attention

+I implemented a many-to-one relationship between the Blog post and the comments.
+You get a populated array of comments for every post.

+I decoupled the routes handler from the routes to enable easy project maintenance.

+I used express validator library to validate the request body to ensure proper the basic requirements were met.

+I implemented basic testing of controllers to ensure the routes worked with the right request body.

 #### This project was built using Nodejs and MongoDB